National publisher turns growing pain into an opportunity for excellence in SAP S/4HANA user access design

 With a tight deadline looming and uncertainty about the necessary expertise available internally to resolve the SoD issues, the company turned to an external vendor for guidance and execution.
 Management decided to invest in a remediation project led by Protiviti that went beyond the immediate need for redesigned access for SoD violations and offered long-term sustainability of SoD and access management.

 The next necessary step was a redesign of the emergency access in both the S/4HANA and CRM systems.
-For the company’s CRM environment, this was a brand new endeavor aimed at removing highly sensitive access from users’ everyday utilization of the CRM system and creating procedures to grant emergency access when needed.
+For the company’s CRM environment, this was a brand new endeavour aimed at removing highly sensitive access from users’ everyday utilisation of the CRM system and creating procedures to grant emergency access when needed.
 To control the emergency access request process better, the company decided to replace their currently manual process with an automated one.
 The existing GRC Access Control system was used to implement this automated process, streamlining the request, approval, monitoring and review of emergency access.

 Due to the project’s time constraints, the usual integrated access testing was replaced with a pilot go-live in the production environment involving 10 percent of the user base.
-This small population was hand-selected to represent the majority of SoD violations and most aspects of the business and IT organizations.
+This small population was hand-selected to represent the majority of SoD violations and most aspects of the business and IT organisations.
 The pilot allowed go-live issues to be resolved with minimal risk to the company and in a short amount of time.